dchen71/Functions/README.md

-## Functions
+## Self Study
-Storage for random functions
+Contains code for various functions related to Coderbyte and Rosalind

+Languages
+Python
+Javascript